lukeprofits/Bulk_Downloader_For_AltCensored.com/README.md

 # Bulk_Downloader_For_AltCensored.com

-A bulk-downloader for [AltCensored.com](https://altcensored.com/), a site that archives contraversial YouTube channels that have a chance of being banned.
+A bulk-downloader for [AltCensored.com](https://altcensored.com/), a site that archives controversial YouTube channels that have a chance of being banned.

 (I do not endorese all the content on the site, but it can be a good source when looking for YouTube channels that have been deleted.)